-Kazakhstan as of early June 2022 removed all COVID restrictions, so now you can enter via air, land or ship without the need for a PCR test or a vaccine certificate, so anyone can travel to Kazakhstan now from a COVID point of view.
+Kazakhstan as of early June removed all COVID restrictions meaning you can enter via air, land or ship without the need for a PCR test or a vaccine certificate, so anyone can travel to Kazakhstan now from a COVID point of view.

 Kazakhstan has also returned to their pre-COVID visa programme which allows visa free access to 74 countries.
-Not only is it as easy as ever to travel to Kazakhstan but they’ve also announced that they will expand the visa free list of nations to more than 100!
+Not only is it as easy as ever to travel to Kazakhstan but they’ve just announced in the last few days that they will expand the visa free list of nations to more than 100!

 Kyrgyzstan was the outlier during COVID in that they continued to accept tourists as before, so long as they were either vaccinated or presented a negative PCR test.
-This was scrapped in 2022, so even unvaccinated tourists can travel to Kyrgyzstan and there is no need to complete a PCR test.
+This has been scrapped now, so even unvaccinated tourists can travel to Kyrgyzstan and there is no need to complete a PCR test.
 The list of visa restrictions still remains the most liberal in Central Asia and can be found here .

 The land border with Tajikistan remains closed but this is due to the current tensions between the two countries and is not COVID related.

 Uzbekistan has now removed all COVID related entry requirements meaning you do not need to present a vaccine certificate or negative PCR test.
 Pre-COVID visa requirements are now in force, meaning many nationalities can enter visa free, while most others can easily obtain an e-visa.
 You can find out all of Uzbekistan’s visa requirements here .

 Turkmenistan still remains closed to essentially all foreigners except high profile delegations.
 Flights are still banned from landing in Ashgabat and instead are landing in Turkmenabat in the north of the country where all entrants need to complete two weeks in quarantine.